Buying Fairtrade chocolate makes a huge difference to the lives of cocoa farmers and their families around the world.

 And you can give them this opportunity just by enjoying your favourite Fairtrade chocolate treat.

-What brands have Fairtrade chocolate?
+What are some of the brands producing Fairtrade chocolate?

 Cocoa farmer Mariano Manzuela from Conacado, in the Dominican Republic